tomcritchlow/tomcritchlow.github.io/dear-anthropic/README.md

 ## Files

-- `index.html`: primary content file with the full essay, visuals, and inline citation buttons
+- `index.html`: primary content file with the full essay, visuals, inline citation buttons, and the companion query launcher
 - `styles.css`: editorial layout, typography, motion, and visual styling
-- `app.js`: lightweight behavior only for scroll reveals, citation footnote popovers, and the BBC chart
+- `app.js`: lightweight behavior for scroll reveals, citation footnote popovers, the BBC chart, and the companion modal

 ## Edit the copy